flyteorg/flytectl/docs/source/gen/flytectl_delete_workflow-execution-config.rst

     project: flytectldemo
     max_parallelism: 5

-Deletes workflow execution config for a workflow.
+Delete workflow execution config for a workflow.
 For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::